clld/clld/RELEASING.md

 - Make sure all changes are committed and pushed with a *.devN version number.

-- Do platform test via tox (making sure statement coverage is at 100%):
+- Do platform test via tox (making sure statement coverage is >= 99%):
 ```
 tox -r
 ```